Same-sex marriage in Hawaii: Economic impact

-Marriage statistics
+Marriage statistics and notable weddings

 By June 30, 2015, 4,028 same-sex couples had married in Hawaii since legalization on December 2, 2013, making up 10.5% of the state's 38,254 marriages contracted in that time.
-According to the Hawaii Department of Health, 8,508 same-sex marriages were performed between 2013 and 2018, mostly in Honolulu County (4,084), followed by Maui (2,346), (Note: Including Kalawao County) Kauai (1,051) and Hawaii (1,027) counties.
+According to the Hawaii Department of Health, 8,508 same-sex marriages were performed between 2013 and 2018, mostly in Honolulu County (4,084), followed by Maui (2,346), (Note: Including Kalawao County) Kauaʻi (1,051) and Hawaii (1,027) counties.

 The 2020 U.S. census showed that there were 3,726 married same-sex couple households (1,884 male couples and 1,842 female couples) and 2,312 unmarried same-sex couple households in Hawaii.

-Notable weddings
+13,176 same-sex marriages had been performed in Hawaii by the end of December 2025.

 In December 2013, Genora Dancel, one of the plaintiffs in Baehr, married her partner Kathryn Dennis in a ceremony in Honolulu.
 In October 2017, Abigail Kinoiki Kekaulike Kawānanakoa, a granddaughter of David Kawānanakoa, the founder of the House of Kawānanakoa and through his mother, Victoria Kinoiki Kekaulike, the nephew of Queen Kapiʻolani, married her partner Veronica Gail Worth in Honolulu.
 The couple were married in a ceremony performed at the home of Justice Steven Levinson.
 This was the first same-sex marriage for a member of the Hawaiian royal family.